Osmanbell/lza-oracle/docs/wiki/localNVA.md

 This setup helps solve scenarios where traffic inspection is required between Oracle Database on Azure and other resources.
 It is also useful for specific scenarios where native support is not available, such as with private endpoints or some services with delegated subnets.

-## Note
+> **Note**

-Although we use the term "local NVA," this node is a Linux VM with IP forwarding enabled, and not intended to be an enterprise-scale Firewall NVA.
+> Although we use the term "local NVA," this node is a Linux VM with IP forwarding enabled, and not intended to be an enterprise-scale Firewall NVA.

 ## 1. Create a Linux VM in Azure as an NVA

-- **Set up a Linux VM** (can be any of the supported distributions on Azure) in the desired resource group and region using the Azure portal or CLI.
+- **Set up a Linux VM** in the desired resource group and region using the Azure portal or CLI.
+This guide uses Oracle Linux (version 8.8), but you can use any supported Linux distribution on Azure.
+Be aware that some commands or paths might differ depending on the distribution you choose.
 - **Ensure the VM is in the same Virtual Network, but separate subnet, as the Oracle Database**.

-### Note
+> **Note**

-Sizing is very much driven by the actual traffic pattern.
+> Sizing is very much driven by the actual traffic pattern.
 Consider how much traffic (volume), packets per second, etc., are involved.
 Starting with a 2-core general-purpose VM (such as a `D2s_v5` with 2 vCPUs and 8 GiB memory) may be used to gauge initial performance.
 High storage/IOPS performance SKUs are not necessary for this use case.

 ## 2. Enable IP Forwarding on the VM's NIC